Elliott-FS/reactinterview_playground1/README.md

 # React + Vite
+# Note: on next run lets go deeper into the build

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.